grossvater/amqp-client-cli/README.rst

-      -m, --message [text]    String to use as the message body -f, --file-path [text]  Path of a file to use as the message body -p, --persistent        Make the message persistent if routed to a durable queue -u, --user [text]       User to connect to the queue as -v, --vhost [text]      The vhost to connect to -n, --nocolor           Do not colorize output
+      -m, --message [text]    String to use as the message body -f, --file-path [text]  Path of a file to use as the message body -p, --persistent        Make the message persistent if routed to a durable queue -s, --ssl               Use ssl/tls as the connection protocol -u, --user [text]       User to connect to the queue as -v, --vhost [text]      The vhost to connect to -n, --nocolor           Do not colorize output